|Address||Viale dei Gladiatori, Roma RM, Italy|

 - Harry’s Bar – you should not be misled by the name of the venue.
 It is not a bar.
 It is a modern cinema-restaurant with a posh interior and great service.
 You should obviously try local Salmon tartare and pastries.

 Unfortunately, the stadium does not offer individual or group guides.
 The same thing is with the clubs’ museum.
 There are no historical exhibitions dedicated to A.S.
 Roma or S.S.
 Lazio in particular.
 Roma is in process of building a new arena.
 It is believed to offer more facilities for visitors.

 Despite the fact there is not really much to see at Stadio Olimpico, visitors can still buy some memorable things at teams’ official fan stores.

 A.S.
-Roma fan shop is a real godsend for all team lovers including the individual Francesco Totti fans.
-Here you can buy Totti’s personal jersey with the legendary number 10 on its back.
-The Wolves’ captain has always been the living icon for generations of supporters.
-Visitors can also choose training kits from the latest Nike collections as well as sportswear for kids.
+Roma fan shop is a real godsend for all team lovers.
+Visitors can choose training kits from the latest collections as well as sportswear for kids.

 S.S.
 Lazio official fan shop also brings a diverse selection of sports items and essentials.
 They include official gym sacks and kits as well as professional sportswear including cleats, goalie gloves, towels and more.

 Even a month is not enough to enjoy la dolce vita at full swing.
 Rome is so versatile and different with so many great things to see and hear.
 From the power of Colosseum and the Ancient City with its enormous historic heritage to the exploration of authentic Italian cuisine, monuments, galleries, and lifestyle – Rome is never enough!